 Many studies conducted in the U.S. revealed pharmaceutical compounds in both surface and ground waters.
 This is because pharmaceutical waste management is a long and complicated topic that falls within the hub of hazardous waste management.
 The Environmental Protection Agency (EPA) ruled on Management Standards for Hazardous Waste Pharmaceuticals.

-On the management of highly complex and multi-discipline waste management programs Glycon LLC is your industry professional, which includes pharmaceutical waste and inhaler recycling.
+On the management of highly complex and multi-discipline waste management programs Glycon LLC is your industry professional, which includes all Los Angeles medical waste disposal and inhaler recycling.